lzq3367785771/Elamamba/README.md

 ### 1. Environment Setup

 We recommend using Conda to manage your environment.
+You can also refer to the detailed [`docs/environment.yml`](./docs/environment.yml).
 ```bash
 conda create -n elamamba python=3.9 -y
 conda activate elamamba